 Create an Exercise Schedule

 Creating an exercise schedule will help you stay committed and accountable for what you need to do every day to burn calories and lose weight.
-Make sure to build in time for stretching before and after your walk, as well as foam rolling or other recovery tools like a massage ball.
+Make sure you include time for stretching before and after your walk, in addition to foam rolling or other recovery tools such as a massage ball.

 Commit to Your Routine

-In order to see results, you must be willing to commit to your routine.
-This means that you should avoid missing workouts, eating unhealthy foods, and slacking on your walking schedule.
+To see results, you must be willing to commit to your routine.
+This means you should avoid missing workouts, eating unhealthy foods, and slacking on your walking schedule.

 Add Interval Training